U.S. stocks were up nearly 400% in the 1980s. All anyone remembers is the 1987 crash.

 Since 1980 the S&P 500 has fallen double digits just eleven times (I’m using Yardeni’s data here).
 That’s once every three years or so.
 I’ll bet you thought it was much more than that, what with the recent spate of market crashes since the turn of the century.
 On average, stocks fell 26% and these periods lasted a total of just over 260 days before bottoming out (the median values were -19% and 104 days, respectively).
-If you were to take the data back to the 1930s there were double digit losses ever other year or so.
+If you were to take the data back to the 1930s there were double-digit losses ever other year or so.

-The biggest problem is that recent history has shown fewer double digit losses, but they’re occurring in greater magnitude.
-Here’s the breakdown of double digit losses on the S&P 500 by decade:
+The biggest problem is that recent history has shown fewer double-digit losses, but they’re occurring in greater magnitude.
+Here’s the breakdown of double-digit losses on the S&P 500 by decade:

 Double digit losses and bear markets are the rule, not the exception.
 The 1990s was the only decade that didn’t see at least one 20% pull back (and both were very close to that mythical bear market definition that everyone pays attention to for some reason).

 In some ways maybe it’s a good thing that the memories of past market crashes stay with us for so long.
 Although more crashes are guaranteed to continue into the future, it’s possible the sting from the previous losses can help keep investor emotions from getting too far out of control again so quickly.
-And the hope is that investors learn about themselves and their behavior during turbulant markets.
+And the hope is that investors learn about themselves and their behavior during turbulent markets.
 But I think investors and the media can take their fixation on “abnormal” market events too far.